danielpodrazka/editor-mcp/README.md

 ## Features

 - **File Selection**: Set a file to work with using absolute paths
+- **Read Operations**:
+  - Read entire files with line numbers using `skim`
-- **Read Operations**: Read entire files or specific line ranges
+  - Read specific line ranges with prefixed line numbers
 - **Edit Operations**:
   - Two-step editing process with diff preview
-  - Select and overwrite text in a specified line range
+  - Select and overwrite text with ID verification
+  - Syntax checking for Python (.py) and JavaScript/React (.js, .jsx) files
   - Create new files with content
 - **File Deletion**: Remove files from the filesystem
-- **Search Operations**: Find lines containing specific text
+- **Search Operations**: Find lines containing specific text with line numbers and IDs
 ## Installation

 Install from the lock file: